-Strangely enough this “Jab, Jab, Knockdown” combo trick was used in the Amiga Port of Double Dragon II which was also done by Richard Aplin and Creative Materials and is considered to be one of the best arcade conversions on the system.
+Strangely enough, this “Jab, Jab, Knockdown” combo trick was used in the Amiga Port of Double Dragon II which was also done by Richard Aplin and Creative Materials (Then Binary Design) and is considered to be one of the best arcade conversions on the system and one of my own personal favourite Amiga games.
 Why they didn’t stick with it for Final Fight I do not know.

 – Attack speed & states